pengsida/configuration/install_paper_writing.md

 ## Introduction writing

+The most important thing: motivation!

+1. Why is this problem important.
+2. Why are previous methods not good enough.
+3. Why is our method better than previous methods.

+To fully illustrate our motivation, we generally organize the introduction as follows

 1. Problem statement.
 2. Introduce the challenge through talking about the limitations of previous works.
 3. Motivation of our approach.
 4. Motivation of our actions.

-The most important thing: motivation!

 Talk as many as motivation as possible: one sentence for one action and several sentences for motivation of this action.